-SMI's success would not be possible without the commitment, dedication and hard work of all SMI's staff, Board of Directors and senior management team.
+Our success in 2020 would not have been possible without the commitment and dedication of all our staff who worked diligently throughout the year.
 We express, as well, our appreciation to our brokers, independent adjusters and other key stakeholders who continue to support SMI.
-As a strong, Prairie-based, mutual insurer we remain committed to providing peace of mind and exceptional service to our policyholders into the future!
+As a strong, Prairie-based mutual insurer we remain committed to providing peace of mind and exceptional service to our policyholders into the future!